vcharpenay/urdf-store-exp/README.md

 Stats.write(fstats, c.results());
 ```

-This file is then used to construct an instance of `TransformReorder` that will processes
+This file is then used to construct an instance of `TransformReorder` that will process
 the triple patterns of a given query (which is assumed to run over the same dataset):

 ```java